Table of Contents

 Sessions can be scheduled at times convenient for the parties, and the process can adapt to address specific concerns.

-While divorce mediation offers several advantages, it may not be suitable for every couple, and it is essential to be aware of its potential drawbacks:
+While divorce mediation offers several advantages, it may not be suitable for every couple.
+It is important to understand its potential limitations:

 Not Suitable for All Situations